machdyne/zeitlos/docs/casino.md

-The general shape: an assertion can tell you *where* something is, and almost never *whether it can be seen*. `sw/common/tests/zrender.h` exists for the second question, and three games in, it has earned its keep five times.
+The general shape: an assertion can tell you *where* something is, and almost never *whether it can be seen*. `sw/common/tests/zrender.h` exists for the second question, and five games in, it has earned its keep many times over.